Benjamin Von Wong: Career

 In 2019, Von Wong earned a Guinness World Record for "Strawpocalypse," the largest supported art installation made from plastic drinking straws.
 Von Wong re-purposed used straws to raise awareness around the environmental damage to the ocean caused by plastics.
-He collaborated with the National Environment Agency and the Canadian High Commission in Singapore to create an art installation titled “Plastikophobia” made from 18,000 plastic cups for a solo gallery exhibition at the Sustainable Singapore Galleries.
+He collaborated with the National Environment Agency and the Canadian High Commission in Singapore to create an art installation titled "Plastikophobia" made from 18,000 plastic cups for a solo gallery exhibition at the Sustainable Singapore Galleries.

 In 2021, Von Wong created the #TurnOffThePlasticTap project to bring awareness to the volume of plastics being dumped into our oceans.
 The project is also known as #GiantPlasticTap and garnered good visibility in its desire to impact Cop26.

 In March 2022, he was invited to recreate the tap in Kenya for the United Nations Environmental Assembly where a historic decision was made by UN member states to adopt a landmark mandate to develop a legally binding global Plastics Treaty with a full life cycle approach.
-He also gave his 3rd TEDx talk, entitled “Irrelevancy as fuel to generate collective action” at TEDxBoston on how his fear of irrelevancy is the principal motivation and source of creativity.
-He speaks to the evolving art of captivating attention for climate initiatives in today’s click bait world.”
+He also gave his 3rd TEDx talk, entitled "Irrelevancy as fuel to generate collective action" at TEDxBoston on how his fear of irrelevancy is the principal motivation and source of creativity.
+He speaks to the evolving art of captivating attention for climate initiatives in today's click bait world.

+In March 2023, he created an 11-foot tall skull made from electronic waste titled "The Skull of Satoshi" together with Greenpeace to highlight the environmental impact of Bitcoin mining.
+The campaign was met with significant controversy online from the crypto community.

+In August 2025, Von Wong created the "The Thinker's Burden" together with SLS Illusions for the global plastics treaty negotiations.
+The artwork was installed in front of the Palais de Nations in Geneva and consisted of a human face and a thinking human on a rock, slowly drowning in plastic litter over the course of the negotiations.

 Philanthropy

-Eliza O' Neill GoFundMe viral campaign

-In July, 2013, Eliza O'Neill was a 4-year-old child diagnosed with Sanfilippo Syndrome Type A, a terminal genetic disease causing death for most sufferers before they reach their teens.
-Researchers at Nationwide Children's Hospital in Columbus, Ohio, had developed a gene therapy, but for clinical trials to take place, $2 million was required.

-Wong and D.L.
-Cade then produced a video, in conjunction with the Cure Sanfilippo Foundation, which highlighted the plight of Eliza O'Neill and other Sanfilippo syndrome sufferers, as part of the GoFundMe Saving Eliza campaign.